-The NHMRC (2006) recommend that meta-analyses of high-quality observational studies are preferable for setting standards in Australia.
+- The NHMRC (2006) recommend that meta-analyses of high-quality observational studies are 15 preferable for setting standards in Australia.
 Such meta-analyses are relatively uncommon.
 More reliable data are likely to be derived from a qualitative review of high-quality 'pivotal' studies.
-High-quality Australian data should be included amongst this analysis.

-The NHMRC further recommend that exposure-response data from a specific city might be used to establish 'city-specific' risk estimates if they are of sufficiently high quality.
+High-quality Australian data should be included amongst this analysis. - The NHMRC further recommend that exposure-response data from a specific city might be used 20 to establish 'city-specific' risk estimates if they are of sufficiently high quality.
 As stated above, data of limited quality rarely take precedence over well-conducted studies from elsewhere.
 Extrapolation of data from elsewhere requires that the nature of the exposure and characteristic of the population be similar.
-Pooled estimates are only reliable if there is homogeneity among the individual studies.
+Pooled estimates are only reliable if there is homogeneity among the - 25 individual studies.

 The NHMRC (2006) recommend that, where the key health effects are direct and of a relatively mild nature, experimental studies with humans (controlled chamber exposures) are likely to provide data relevant to standard setting.
-However, where the health effects are severe or of a delayed onset, and experimental exposure of humans is unethical, well-conducted epidemiological studies, supported by valid meta-analyses or animal experimental studies (or both), are more likely to be useful.
+However, where the health effects are severe or of a delayed onset, and experimental exposure of humans is unethical, well-conducted epidemiological studies, supported by valid meta-analyses or animal experimental studies (or both), are more

+30 likely to be useful.

 Meta-analysis should be conducted only when original studies are of similar design, use comparable populations, and measure exposure and outcome in similar ways.
-Appropriate statistical methods should be used to assess meta-analyses, including a test for heterogeneity.
+Appropriate 35 statistical methods should be used to assess meta-analyses, including a test for heterogeneity.
 Pooled results should not be relied upon for standard setting in the presence of significant heterogeneity between the studies.

-3.4.8 Previous NEPC approaches to determining exposure response
+3.4.8 Previous NEPC approaches to determining exposure response 40

-As discussed previously the development of the standards in the AAQ NEPM and the subsequent standard for PM{2.5} relied heavily on overseas exposure-response data.
+As discussed previously the development of the standards in the AAQ NEPM and the subsequent advisory reporting standards for PM2.5 relied heavily on overseas exposure-response data.
 The results from studies conducted in Australia were used as supporting evidence.

-3.4.9 Recommended approach for determining exposure response
+3.4.9 Approach for determining exposure response 45

-The recommendations for determining exposure response as the basis for setting air quality standards are:
+In determining exposure response as the basis for setting air quality standards:

 - A non-threshold approach should be taken for the current criteria pollutants and genotoxic carcinogens.
 For the criteria pollutants, this approach is based on the evidence from epidemiological studies that indicate that there is no threshold for effects.
-A threshold approach can be adopted for non-genotoxic carcinogens and other air toxics. - Exposure-response data obtained from meta-analyses or multi-city studies should be used, provided the primary data are homogeneous.
+A threshold approach can be adopted for non-genotoxic carcinogens and other air toxics. - 50 - Exposure-response data obtained from meta-analyses or multi-city studies should be used, provided the primary data are homogeneous.
 If significant heterogeneity is present, then exposure-response data for single cities should be used, and risk assessed for the relevant cities for which data are available.

-• Exposure-response data from well-conducted Australian studies are preferred.
-If high-quality Australian data for a particular health outcome are not available, then exposure-response data from overseas studies should be used provided the nature of the exposure and demographics of the population are similar.
-If overseas data are used, then the uncertainties associated with the use of the data need to be well documented.
+- Exposure-response data from well-conducted Australian studies are preferred.
+If high-quality Australian data for a particular health outcome are not available, then exposure-response data - from overseas studies should be used provided the nature of the exposure and demographics of the population are similar.
+If overseas data are used, then the uncertainties associated with the use of the data need to be well documented. - For air toxics, exposure-response data from relevant human chamber studies or animal toxicology studies should be referred to.
+Occupational studies may also provide useful data. - 10

-3.5 THE APPLICATION OF THE PRECAUTIONARY PRINCIPLE AND ENVIRONMENTAL EQUITY
+THE APPLICATION OF THE PRECAUTIONARY PRINCIPLE AND ENVIRONMENTAL EQUITY 3.5